sm360/cronitor-client/README.md

     }
 ```

+## Development

+The contained Dockerfile/docker-compose.yml file will allow you to build and test this library.
+Build the library with `docker-compose up`.
+Run tests with `docker-compose run test`.

 ## How to contact us ?

 If you want to share an idea, report an issue or just say hello, do not hesitate to write to us at github@360.agency

 Have a great day!